Skills Gap: How To Understand and Use it to Your Advantage

 Know your business

 It is valuable to know how each department in the company is coping with the changing world of work.
-Having a clear overview of the organisation and where it’s heading will help to determine which teams are not meeting objectives and why.
-You can look at resources and evaluate individual performance to determine what skills each team requires training on.
+A clear overview of the organisation and where it’s heading will help determine which teams are not meeting objectives and why.
+You can look at resources and evaluate individual performance to determine what skills each team requires training.

 Measure your skills

-Evaluate how your employees are contributing to the business by conducting surveys and skill assessments.
+Evaluate how your employees contribute to the business by conducting surveys and skill assessments.
 Creating a skills matrix could be a great place to start.

-The top skills and skill groups that employers see as rising in prominence include critical thinking and problem-solving, as well as skills in self-management such as active learning, resilience, stress tolerance, and flexibility.
+The top skills and skill groups employers see as rising in prominence include critical thinking and problem-solving, as well as self-management skills such as active learning, resilience, stress tolerance, and flexibility.

 Skills gap: Top 10 skills 2025